-I am a researcher and developer in machine learning (with an emphasis on computer vision) at a start-up.
+I am a researcher and developer in machine learning (with an emphasis on computer vision) at a start-up in New York.
 My interests include statistics, physics, philosophy, and literature.

 I did my doctorate in particle physics at CERN, where I studied properties of the newly discovered Higgs Boson.
 My goal was to see if the Higgs Boson behaved differently from what theorists expected by studying a rare decay called the 4-lepton final state.
 To give an idea of how rare it is, over the span of 2017, there were around 3*1015 (3 quadrillion) inelastic proton-proton collisions at the Large Hadron Collider.
 Of those, around 2 million collisions produced a Higgs Boson.
 Of those Higgs Bosons, only ~250 were predicted to decay to 4 leptons, which is only 0.00000000000083% of all collisions in the year.
 My thesis was a measurement of the differential cross section of the Higgs Boson in this 4-lepton final state.
 You can read more details about the research I did here.